SharodCelestin/MUD-GAME/README.md

 # MUD-GAME

 Description
 This project simulates a MUD(Multi-User Dungeon) game where the main objective is to get 100 points to win.
-PLayers move throughout various rooms picking up items, and killing mobs.
+Players move throughout various rooms picking up items, and killing mobs.

 Features
 1. Single or two player function